Methodological Note for The Economic Cost of Gun Violence

 Government Costs Paid by Taxpayers

-The government cost of firearm injury paid by taxpayers was calculated as the sum of the government share of direct expenditures in six major categories: medical and mental health care treatment for firearm injuries, emergency transport, police response, criminal justice, Medicaid for general (non-firearm-related) healthcare, and federal Supplemental Security Income (SSI) payments, also referred to as Social Security insurance.
+The government cost of gun violence paid by taxpayers was calculated as the sum of the government share of expenditures in six major categories: medical and mental health-care treatment for firearm injuries and deaths; emergency transport; police response; criminal justice; Medicaid for general (non-firearm-related) health care; and federal Supplemental Security Income (SSI) payments, also referred to as Social Security insurance.

-- Medical and mental health care: The share of direct medical costs paid by government (i.e., Medicare and Medicaid) was extracted from the 2014 HCUP datasets24Agency for Healthcare Research and Quality, Healthcare Cost and Utilization Project (HCUP)), “HCUP Nationwide Inpatient Sample (NIS),” https://www.hcup-us.ahrq.gov/db/nation/nis/nisdbdocumentation.jsp; “HCUP Nationwide Emergency Department Sample (NEDS).”
-Data from 2014. from actual charges and payments for firearm injuries (by intent, severity, and demographics of the injured) at the hospitals surveyed; the same percentage share was applied for mental health care costs.
+- Medical and mental health care: The share of direct medical costs paid by government (i.e., Medicare and Medicaid) was extracted from the 2014 HCUP datasets22Agency for Healthcare Research and Quality, Healthcare Cost and Utilization Project (HCUP), “HCUP National Inpatient Sample (NIS),” https://www.hcup-us.ahrq.gov/db/nation/nis/nisdbdocumentation.jsp; “HCUP Nationwide Emergency Department Sample (NEDS).”
+Data from 2014. from actual charges and payments for firearm injuries (by intent, severity, and demographics of the injured) at the hospitals surveyed; the same percentage share was applied for mental health-care costs.

-- Supplemental Security Income (SSI): The direct cost of a fixed monthly payment for SSI was added to the government cost for a subset of persons injured by firearms who are estimated to remain on Medicaid permanently until age 65.26Smith, Miller, and Zaloshnja, “Enduring Enrolments in West Virginia.”
-SSI is a government payment (and therefore a direct expenditure) to eligible individuals; its purpose is to help offset the indirect and intangible costs such as loss of work and quality-of-life.
-SSI costs are not included in the out-of-pocket costs because they are government transfers to offset the work-loss and intangible costs.
+- Supplemental Security Income (SSI): The direct cost of a fixed monthly payment for SSI was added to the government cost for a subset of persons injured by firearms who are estimated to remain on Medicaid permanently until age 65.24Smith, Miller, and Zaloshnja, “Enduring Enrolments in West Virginia.”
+SSI is a government payment (and therefore a direct expenditure) to eligible individuals; its purpose is to help offset the indirect and intangible costs such as loss of work and quality of life.
+SSI costs were not included in the direct costs because they are government transfers to offset the work-loss and intangible costs.

 Everytown Research & Policy is a program of Everytown for Gun Safety Support Fund, an independent, non-partisan organization dedicated to understanding and reducing gun violence.
 Everytown Research & Policy works to do so by conducting methodologically rigorous research, supporting evidence-based policies, and communicating this knowledge to the American public.